tomjoht/tomjoht.github.io/_posts/2020/3/2020-03-09-a-place-for-exploratory-writing-in-the-workplace.md

 keywords:
 rebrandly: https://idratherbewriting.site/exploratorywritingworkplace
 published: false
-description: "In a recent episode of <i>The Manuscript</i>, a new podcast by Breno B, he asked me questions about blogging and motivations and such.
-I explained two different modes of writing: explanatory versus exploratory.
-Technical documentation is explanatory writing, but many of the posts on my blog are exploratory.
+description: "In a recent episode of <i>The Manuscript</i>, a new podcast by Breno Barreto, Breno asked me questions about blogging and motivations and such.
+I explained two different modes of writing: explanatory versus exploratory writing.
+Technical documentation is <i>explanatory</i> writing, but many of the posts on my blog are <i>exploratory</i>.
 Breno asked whether there's a place for exploratory writing in the workplace.
-Indeed, this is the great question that every humanities-rooted curious person who is immersed in a corporate world must ask in order to thrive."
+Indeed, this is the great question that every humanities-rooted, curious person who is immersed in a corporate world must ask in order to thrive."
 ---

-I've touched on these topics before in [Exploratory writing]() and [some post about asking how rather than what].
+I've touched on these topics before in [Exploratory writing]() and [](https://idratherbewriting.com/2018/11/19/avoid-being-secretary-for-engineers/)[some post about asking how rather than what].
 So this is a theme I return to often, I guess.

 To summarize, exploratory writing seeks to ask why, whereas explanatory writing answers the question how.
 Exploratory writing focuses on a question and seeks answers.
 Explanatory writing typically answers how a goal can be achieved using the  tool at hand.